Larmix0/zymux/docs/opcode.md

 ---

+### OP_ENTRY_FUNC
+Reads a function object constant, and sets it as the entry function for the currently executing module.

+---

+### OP_RUN_ENTRY
+Executes the module’s entry function as a call with no name or parameters,
+if one is attached.
+Otherwise, the instruction is treated as a no-op.

+---

 ### OP_OPTIONALS_FUNC
 Expects the top element of the stack to be some a list of loaded, runtime values for the optional values of a (runtime) function, which is the second to top element in the stack.